opendatasoft/ods-cookbook/widgets/external-use/local-dev-env/README.md

 #### **compile-css**

-Compile LESS and CSS files into one single CSS file ready to upload on ODS
+Compile SASS and CSS files into one single CSS file ready to upload on ODS